digitalbricklayer/techteapotcom/src/content/posts/mrtg-v1-in-depth/index.md

 Time series output

+Open source collaboration - how quickly changes to the software were made by a community of people who began to make improvements to the project.

 Why did such a simple tool take off in such a big way?
+MRTG just prior to 1995 would have just been a script produced internally and then used exclusively internally by a very small number of people.
+At best, it might have been shared around a few other colleagues in other similar institutions with a similar itch to scratch.